fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_ndproxy.html.markdown

 The following arguments are supported:

 * `status` - Enable/disable neighbor discovery proxy.
 * `member` - Interfaces using the neighbor discovery proxy.
+The structure of `member` block is documented below.

 The `member` block supports: